Logos and uniforms of the New York Mets: 2021–present: Back in black, sleeve ads, and "City Connect"

 Eduardo Escobar wearing the Mets' blue alternate home uniform with plain white pants in 2022.
 This uniform was discontinued in 2025.

 Luis Severino wearing the Mets' current black alternate home uniform in 2024, with two-color graphics and a Willie Mays memorial patch; also visible is the advertising patch first worn in 2023.

 Severino wearing the Mets' City Connect uniform in 2024.
-These were worn with purple undersleeves in 2025.
+These have been worn with purple undersleeves since 2025.

-Ronny Mauricio wearing the Mets' 2025 road alternate jersey, in a home game on June 26; this was the first time in Mets history that a road jersey was worn at home.
+Luis Robert Jr. wearing the Mets' current blue alternate road uniform.
+The Mets have also used this jersey as a home alternate in 2026.

 "Throwbacks" and special uniforms

 The Mets wore their first "throwback" (or "Turn Back the Clock") uniform, a 1962 replica, for a game against the Cincinnati Reds at Shea Stadium on August 30, 1992.
 The jerseys had the primary-logo patch on the left sleeve even though it was not actually used on the home jersey in the Mets' inaugural season.